Things to Chew with Your Mouth Closed

 Healthier options.
 I tried a variety of oils before finding the perfect solution: Smart Balance - A vegetable oil blend with Omega 3, specially formulated with your health in mind.
 Popped in Smart Balance oil, Popcorn can now be a guilt-free, and even healthy snack!
 I was delighted to make popcorn that doesn't pad the waistline.
 But what about the flavor?

 Smart Balance makes a spray called Buttery Blast.
-It tastes buttery and light - with NO calories or fat!
-The big problem here is that Smart Balance products are hard to find.
+It tastes buttery and light - with NO calories or fat! (which could just be because they're measuring in too small a quantity - like one spray - to gauge the fat/calorie content) The big problem here is that Smart Balance products are hard to find.
 I talked a little store in my old neighborhood into carrying most of the line, and they have, but suddenly they have nearly doubled the price!
 The most expensive market chain in SoCal is Gelson's and though they have recently stopped carrying Smart Balance Buttery Blast, even they didn't charge as much for it as this little neighborhood grocery.
 Time to speak with Smart Balance and lobby all our local chain stores to carry the stuff.
 I have been relentlessly asking for Fresh & Easy to carry it, but it doesn't seem to be high in their list.

 A company in Canada called Schneider's Gourmet World makes several tasty popcorn flavorings, including one they call "Theatre Spice."
 This is a yellow (not orange) superfine popcorn salt that you put in the kettle with the popcorn and oil.
 It mixes with the oil, leaves a light buttery/salty flavor, and seems healthier than the orange stuff.